How To Support Your Remote Employee's Mental Health & Wellbeing

 Positive wellbeing directly relates to productivity.
 If a staff member feels good, then they will do well, meet their targets and feel pride in their work.
-It may seem counterintuitive to encourage mental wellbeing breaks, as opposed to work, but in the long run it will improve employee retention.
+It may seem counterintuitive to encourage mental wellbeing breaks, as opposed to working, but in the long run, it will improve employee retention.
 By simply listening, you can reap the benefits of happy employees.

 Book A Wellbeing Expert

 Sometimes, an external figure's opinions can have a greater impact on an employee as opposed to their own manager.
-Some people value their privacy, and prefer not to mix work and emotions where possible.
-Due to this, booking a mental health speaker can resonate with remote employees, teaching them strategies to positive wellbeing.
+Some people value their privacy and prefer not to mix work and emotions where possible.
+Due to this, booking a mental health speaker can resonate with remote employees, teaching them strategies for positive wellbeing.

 After suffering an acid attack, Katie Piper had a choice - she could give up or persevere.
-Katie chose the latter, and dedicated her speaking career to mental health advocacy.
+Katie chose the latter and dedicated her speaking career to mental health advocacy.
 She has since become a symbol of self-belief, instilling in her audience a new perspective on life.
-For your employees, Katie's unwavering positivity and sensitive empathy leaves a lasting impression.
+For your employees, Katie's unwavering positivity and sensitive empathy leave a lasting impression.

 Samantha Clarke, owner of her own happiness and change coaching service, Samantha &, is the ideal wellbeing speaker.
 She is committed to revolutionising the modern workplace, encouraging leaders to value employee happiness just as much as they do targets.
 For staff members, both in the office and from home, her passion for life is infectious.

-As an Instructor of New York University's The Science of Happiness, Daniel Lerner is considered to be an expert on wellbeing.
+As an Instructor of New York University's The Science of Happiness, Daniel Lerner is considered to be a wellbeing expert.
 He helps organisations to achieve a positive work/life balance, essential for employee mental health.
 Using his positive psychology, Daniel teaches audience members the secrets to nurturing wellbeing.

 Our Favourite Out-Of-Work Team Activities

-Easy to organise and exciting, online "pub" quizzes bring the fun of a competition to the comfort of your own home.
-From celebrity livestreams to websites with hundreds of topics, the options are endless!
-Not only do online quizzes engage staff members with one another, it encourages them to work together in a relaxed, light hearted setting.
+Easy to organise and exciting, online "pub" quizzes bring the fun of competition to the comfort of your own home.
+From celebrity live streams to websites with hundreds of topics, the options are endless!
+Not only do online quizzes engage staff members with one another, but it also encourages them to work together in a relaxed, light-hearted setting.